Frequently Asked Questions

 slip and falls occur because of property which is not properly maintained.
 This may include

-broken stairs, missing railings, and slippery floors or concrete.
-Property
+broken stairs, missing railings, slippery floors, or spalling concrete.

-owners have a responsibility to protect or warn their guests of dangerous
+Property owners have a responsibility to protect or warn their guests

-property conditions, and if they fail to do so, they can be held liable.
+of dangerous property conditions, and if they fail to do so, they can

 Should I accept a settlement offered by the other party's insurance company?

-A: No, you should always speak with your attorney before you accept any
+A: You should always speak with an attorney before you accept any type

-type of settlement offer.
-The insurance company will rarely have your
+of settlement offer.
+The insurance company will rarely have your best

-best interest in mind when making an offer.
-It is important that you have
+interest in mind when making an offer.
+It is important that you have a

 advise them of their legal rights, and it is vital that you are given